mistrk7/librarians-balance/README.md

 ## Treasure Enchantments & Sealed Books

 'Treasure' enchantments are enchantments that are uniquely found in rare structures and can't be traded for in vanilla.
-They're usually kept exclusive to the players who use them.
+They're usually kept exclusive to the players who get them.

 In Librarian's Balance these books will produce a 'sealed' variant of the same book when bought through lectern trading.
 'Sealed' books can't be traded further on lecterns and can only be used to apply on gear.